1. Resource Library

 Accounts receivable management significantly impacts many aspects of business operations.
 When implemented correctly, it can generate positive outcomes for:

 Maintaining positive cash flow is always important, but even more in times of economic volatility, company growth, or unexpected events.
-AR automation software can streamline AR management processes to quickly increase cash flow by automating payment collection, financial reporting, and other activities that manual collections tend to inhibit.
+Automated accounts receivable management software can streamline AR management processes to quickly increase cash flow by automating payment collection, financial reporting, and other activities that manual collections tend to inhibit.

 Good AR management solutions and practices also allow businesses to accurately create, issue, and recall invoices—and supporting documentation—and avoid payment disputes, whether from communication misunderstandings or collection errors.
 Effective dispute management practices—a facet of AR management—strengthen customer relationships and enhance loyalty over time.